|

 You

-energy, whether there is a cost justification in doing so or not.
-This has
+whether there is a cost justification in doing so or not.
+This

-been the dominant driving force behind both the wind and solar industries
+has been the dominant driving force behind both the wind and

-every year.
-Table 2 was compiled to help give a better appreciation for how
+Table 2 was compiled (mid-2012) to help give a better appreciation

-rather than percentage of energy produced.
-Many specify minimum portions
+of energy produced.
+Many specify minimum portions for certain

 newer installations can count towards this mandate.